conectado/Blog/content/concurrency-patterns.md

 #### Hand-rolled future

-Behind the scenes, when we call `race` among the futures and `.await` the result, each of the futures that makes up our race are polled sequentially.
+Behind the scenes, when we call `race` among the futures and `.await` the result, each of the future that makes up our race are polled sequentially.
 The result of the first `Ready` one is returned, something like this in pseudocode:

 ```rs
 fn race(self: Pin<&mut self>, ctx: Context) -> Poll<Result<T>> {